Our primary responsibility is to the students, faculty, and staff of East Central University. The following ideals guide our daily practice:

 - Library materials should be checked out no later than 10 minutes prior to closing.

-Patrons who do not adhere to the Patron Responsibilities or require constant staff intervention may have their privileges reduced or curtailed.
-Typically, a patron will receive a warning regarding the first violation of the Patron Responsibilities.
+Patrons who do not adhere to the Patron Responsibilities or require constant staff intervention may have their privileges reduced or suspended.
+Typically, a patron will receive a warning upon the first violation of the Patron Responsibilities.
 Repeat violations of the Patron Responsibilities, or any violation of an extreme or criminal nature, may result in barring the patron from using the library and its services.
-A final barring determination will be made by the Library Dean, or, in the case of student offenders, by the Library Dean in consultation with the Dean of Students.
+A final barring determination will be made by the Library Director or designee, or, in the case of student offenders, by the Library Director in consultation with the Dean of Students.